-The Dan masks feature a high forehead, pointed chin, and a pouting mouth.
+The Dan African face mask features a high forehead, a pointed chin, and a pouting mouth.
 They also have scarification marks that split the forehead and nose.
 They are made from wood and painted with brown dye.

-These masks are observed as sacred items that are used for protection and channels of communication with the old spirit world.
-The Dan tribesmen carry small masks while travelling to give them personal protection.
+These masks are considered sacred to protect and communicate with the old spirit world.
+The Dan tribespeople carries small masks while travelling to give them personal protection.